Speakers' Corner, Singapore: Previous regulations

+On 15 February 2002, while at Speakers' Corner, Singapore Democratic Party chief Chee Soon Juan attacked the Government's decision to suspend four Muslim girls for wearing the tudung (Islamic headscarf) to public schools.
+Contrary to police advice, he chose not to apply for a public entertainment licence, arguing he did not need one.
+Chee's speech sparked heated exchanges involving the Sikh practice of wearing turbans.
+In July, Chee was convicted and fined S$3,000 for speaking without the required licence.
+In his judgment, District Judge Kow Keng Siong emphasized the twin considerations of public order and national security in multi-racial and multi-religious Singapore, finding that Chee's speech had bred social unrest.
+Under the Constitution of Singapore, a person who has been fined at least $2,000 cannot stand for election to Parliament for five years.
+As a result of the incident, Chee was barred from contesting the 2006 general elections.

-Other conditions imposed on a speech at Speakers' Corner were that it had to take place only between 7:00 a.m. and 7:00 p.m. on the date notified by the person to the police, had to be in any of Singapore's four official languages (English, Malay, Mandarin or Tamil) or any related dialects, and the use of sound amplification devices was prohibited.
+Other conditions imposed on a speech at Speakers' Corner were that it had to take place only between 7:00 a.m. and 7:00 p.m. on the date notified by the person to the police, had to be in one of Singapore's four official languages (English, Malay, Mandarin or Tamil) or any related dialect, and the use of sound amplification devices was prohibited.
 The latter restriction was justified on the grounds that it would reduce noise pollution and prevent one speaker from drowning out another one, and that it also applied to Speakers' Corner in London.
 In 2002, exhibitions and performances were also permitted to be held at Speakers' Corner.
 The conditions that organizers and participants had to adhere to were broadly similar to those applying to speeches.
 In addition, the organizer or an authorized agent had to be present at all times during the exhibition or performance, the event could not contain violent, lewd or obscene messages, no banners or placards could be carried by participants, and the event could not be an assembly or procession for which a permit was required under the Miscellaneous Offences (Public Order and Nuisance) (Assemblies and Processions) Rules.

-With effect from 1 September 2008, under the Public Entertainments and Meetings (Speakers' Corner) (Exemption) Order 2008 ("2008 PEMA Order"), responsibility for registering people wishing to speak or stage an exhibition or performance at Speakers' Corner was taken over from the police by the Commissioner of Parks and Recreation by way of an amendment to the Parks and Trees Regulations.
-To provide greater convenience, the National Parks Board made it possible for people to register online at its website.
-In addition, it became possible to hold demonstrations provided that they are organized by Singapore citizens and the participants are only citizens and permanent residents.
-As the time period restriction was lifted, events can now be held around the clock.
-In addition, rules on voice amplification were revised to allow the use of self-powered amplification devices like loudhailers from 9:00 a.m. to 10:30 p.m.
-This relaxation of the rules potentially allows for speakers' messages to be heard by larger audiences.
-A minor change was also introduced to the conditions for the use of Speakers' Corner – no banner, film, photograph, placard or poster containing any violent, lewd or obscene material may be displayed or exhibited whether before, during or after the event.

-In the first month after public demonstrations were permitted at Speakers' Corner, 11 out of the 31 applications received were indicated as being public protests.
-Hearers of Cries, a group concerned with the plight of abused maids, became the first group to hold a public outdoor demonstration at Speakers' Corner.